 Life Shouldn’t Be Like This

+We have this odd tendency to label discomforting experiences as a violation of an immutable law.
+We struggle and blurt out, “It shouldn’t be like this!”
+Certainly, I have let this seemingly harmless phrase cross my lips a time or two.
 The last few months, my wife and I have been searching for a home closer to the grandchildren (and their parents).
 Home shopping is fun, however, home buying can be a headache with all the detailed paperwork, contingencies, reliance on appraisers and inspectors, and endless demands of underwriters for one more item.

 First of all, I feel fortunate that we can make a move like this.
-Yet, occasionally in frustration I may ignorantly proclaim, “it shouldn’t be like this.”
+Yet, occasionally in frustration I may ignorantly proclaim, “It shouldn’t be like this.”
 I only experience these transactions from a very limited perspective, the momentary irritation of doing something unplanned.
 Somehow the minute, easily navigated annoyance, is paramount, at least to me, to all the unseen purposes behind the request.

 What We Don’t Know